Springe direkt zu Inhalt

 MATH+ wants to have a long-lasting impact on the development of mathematics.

 MATH+ aims to have a lasting impact on the development of mathematics in Germany and the world.
-For this reason, the highest importance is attached to education in studies and research.
-MATH+ is building on the further development of the internationally renowned Berlin Mathematical School (BMS), with the aim of closing the career gap between the postdoctoral phase and a professorship.
+For this reason, the highest importance is attached to training in studies and research.
+With the Berlin Mathematical School (BMS), MATH+ has further developed an internationally renowned graduate school with the aim of closing the career gap between the postdoctoral phase and a professorship.

-Spokespersons: Claudia Schillings (Freie Universität Berlin), Andrea Walther (Humboldt-Universität zu Berlin) und Sebastian Pokutta (Technische Universität Berlin) Applicant universities: Freie Universität Berlin, Humboldt-Universität zu Berlin, Technische Universität Berlin (coordinating university) Participating institutions: Weierstrass Institute for Applied Analysis and Stochastics (WIAS), Zuse Institute Berlin (ZIB) Cooperation partners:
+Spokespersons: Prof. Dr. Sebastian Pokutta (Technische Universität Berlin und Zuse-Institut Berlin); Prof. Dr. Andrea Walther (Humboldt-Universität zu Berlin); Claudia Schillings (Freie Universität Berlin) Applicant universities: Freie Universität Berlin, Humboldt-Universität zu Berlin, Technische Universität Berlin (coordinating university) Participating institutions: Weierstrass Institute for Applied Analysis and Stochastics (WIAS), Zuse Institute Berlin (ZIB) Cooperation partners:

 • The Berlin-Brandenburg Academy of Sciences and Humanities (BBAW)